 I myself am a member of the Catholic Church, and have a relatively broad preunderstanding of what is at stake when it comes to the church as a migrant church.
 The issue of researcher membership in the group or area being studied is relevant to all approaches of qualitative methodology because the researcher plays such a direct and intimate role in both data collection and analysis.
-Patricia A Adler and Peter Adler identified three 'membership roles' of qualitative researchers engaged in observational methods: (a) peripheral member researchers, who do not participate in the core activities of group members, (b) active member researchers, who become involved with the central activities of the group without fully committing themselves to the members' values and goals; and (c) complete member researchers, i.e. researchers who are already members of the group or who become fully affiliated during the course of the research.

-My position would be the first one in Adler and Adler's typology.
 I am not part of the group of informants, and do not participate in the core activities of group members.
-On the other hand, a researcher must always reflect critically on his own pre-understanding and prejudices.
+24 On the other hand, a researcher must always reflect critically on his own pre-understanding and prejudices.
 This is also a matter of research ethics.

 Many Catholics of immigrant background are passive members; they were born and raised in Norway and rarely or never participate in church rituals.
 One of the religious sisters I interviewed answered the question about shared values with Norwegian society as follows: 'Some become so Norwegian that they stop going to church, you see.
 That is what generally happens in Norway, and we see it happening in immigrant groups all the time.'
 It is important to remember the complexity of large religious organisations like the Roman Catholic Church.
-In my case, it is reasonable to prosesser i katolske miljøer; Aschim et al. eds., Kristne migranter i Norden; Synnes, Kristne migrantmenigheter i Oslo; Slotsvik, Katolikker i Norge 1905-1930.
-A recent study of relevance for understanding Catholic migrants and available in English language, includes Gallagher and Trzebiatowska, 'Becoming a 'real' Catholic: Polish migrants and lived religiosity in the UK and Ireland'; Pasura and Erdal. eds., Migration, Transnationalism and Catholicism; Vilaça, 'How the Portuguese Catholic Church is dealing with Newcomers: The Particular Case of Eastern European Immigrants'; Trzebiatowska, 'The Advent of the 'EasyJet Pries': Dilemmas of Polish Catholic Integration in the UK'.
+In my case, it is reasonable to space between: On being and insider-outsider in qualitative research', 55.